A Chance Encounter

 After careful consideration Darkstar settled on the grass at the foot of the gnarled old oak instead of the park bench also under the shade of its overhanging boughs.
-Though a without a doubt a beautifully crafted piece of ironwork it had been designed for humanoids; Darkstar, a Chakat, would be forced to lay sideways and the seat wasn't quite long enough to comfortably accommodate hir lower body.
+Though without a doubt a beautifully crafted piece of ironwork it had been designed for humanoids; Darkstar, a Chakat, would be forced to lay sideways and the seat wasn't quite long enough to comfortably accommodate hir lower body.
 Besides, the grass was soft and pleasantly cool even under the bright summer sun.
 Shi leaned hir torso against the bole of the ancient tree and watched children romp in the open green across the path.
 A gentle smile spread across hir face.
 To be young, full of joy, hope, and boundless energy.
 Shi was glad Longstocking had convinced hir to come, though at first shi'd been against it.
-Watching the children play reminded hir that there joys in life as well as sorrows.
+Watching the children play reminded hir that there were joys in life as well as sorrows.

 Next thing Darkstar knew hir eyes snapped open in response to a strange sound.
 Shi stiffened, looking around quickly and groping for the pistol that hadn't been at hir side for many years.
 Something bumped against hir flank; it was a brightly colored toy ball about the size of a honeydew melon.
 A young Chakat, no more than five or six years old, came bounding across the path in pursuit of it.
 When Darkstar's gaze fell upon hir shi froze in hir tracks, eyes wide and mouth slightly agape, transfixed like a bird before a snake.
 Darkstar's brow furrowed slightly, in perplexity at the child's appearance, not anger at hir intrusion.
 In body shape shi resembled a cougar but with a red pelt, black stockings on hir forearms, calves, and forepaws, and white hands, feet, and tail tip.
 A pair of blue ribbons tied hir mane- slightly more orange than hir base color- into a pair of pigtails.
 A sky blue tank top somewhat stained by grass and dirt clothed hir torso.

 The child saw an aged Chakat whose fur pattern resembled that of a Canadian lynx.
 The natural gray of hir pelt made it difficult to set hir age but moderate sagging in hir small breasts suggested something in the early hundreds.
 Overall shi looked slender, an impression accentuated by hir large feet.
 What held the child, though, were the eyes.
-The color of polished steel they were, as cold and hard as the heart of glacier.
+The color of polished steel they were, and as cold and hard as the heart of glacier.

 "It's all right, you just startled me."
 Darkstar spoke gently, retrieving the ball and holding it out.
 "Is this yours?"